The Last Star (novel)

-The Last Star is a young adult science fiction novel written by American author Rick Yancey.
-It was published on May 24, 2016, by G. P. Putnam's Sons.
-The novel is the third and final in The 5th Wave trilogy, preceded by The Infinite Sea.
+The Last Star is a young adult science fiction romance novel written by American author Rick Yancey.
+It was published on May 24, 2016 by G. P. Putnam's Sons.
+It is the third and final novel in The 5th Wave trilogy, preceded by The Infinite Sea.

 The Last Star concludes the story of 16-year-old Cassiopeia "Cassie" Sullivan, battling against the aliens that have invaded Earth.
-Unlike the first two books, the book received mixed-to-negative reviews from critics, who criticized the ending.
+Unlike the previous books, the book received mixed-to-negative reviews from reviewers, who criticized the book's ending.